ghostanza/virgil/README.md

 ### clickInit
 `v.clickInit()`

-- This binds the click event to the speak event and passes the clicked element (if you want to click an element and have it read the text inside of it)
+- This binds the click event to the speak event and passes the clicked element.
+It will read the `textContent` (or `alt` text) of whatever element you click on.

 ### endClick
 `v.endClick()`